SteeltoeOSS/Samples/Discovery/src/AspDotNetCore/Fortune-Teller-Service/README.md

 2. Optionally install DiegoWindows support (Greenhouse)
 3. Installed Spring Cloud Services 1.0.9+
 4. Install .NET Core SDK
-5. Web tools installed and on PATH, (e.g. npm, gulp, etc).
-Note: If you're on Windows and you have VS2015 Update 3, you can add these to your path: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External.

 # Setup Service Registry on CloudFoundry
 You must first create an instance of the Service Registry service in a org/space.